wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     -   CPaneFrameWnd

+-   Changed the name and signature of OnDWMCompositionChanged to agree with the ON_WM_DWMCOMPOSITIONCHANGED macro:

+    -   CFrameWndEx

+    -   CMDIFrameWndEx

+    -   CPaneFrameWnd

--   變更了 OnMouseLeave 方法的特徵標記，以符合 ON_WM_MOUSELEAVE 巨集：
+-   Changed the signature of OnMouseLeave method to agree with the ON_WM_MOUSELEAVE macro:

     -   CMFCCaptionBar